[2 MIN READ]

 Activated charcoal is not the same as a charcoal briquette you’d use in a barbecue.
-Rather, it is more porous, which allows it to draw out chemicals from a substance—think water or air filters, for instance.
+It’s more porous, which allows it to draw out chemicals from a substance—as in water or air filters do, for instance.
 A physician may also use it in emergency cases of poison ingestion or drug overdose.
 But more recently, it’s been adapted for home wellness uses, including oral health care.

-The thought behind activated charcoal is that, since many makeups are using it to absorb oils, it may also be good to absorb stains from teeth.
+The idea behind the popularity of brushing with activated charcoal is that, since it’s often used in makeup to absorb oils, it may also help absorb stains from teeth.
 However, says Dr. Mohsenzadeh, “There are no oils to absorb from teeth.
 What they don’t tell you is that you are not absorbing the stain, you are instead using a highly abrasive material that abrades away the enamel surface of your teeth.
 The enamel cannot be replaced.”

-The ADA says, “Using materials that are too abrasive on your teeth can actually make them look more yellow.
+The ADA offers the same warning, saying, “Using materials that are too abrasive on your teeth can actually make them look more yellow.
 Enamel is what you’re looking to whiten, but if you’re using a scrub that is too rough, you can actually wear it away.
 When that happens, the next layer of your tooth can become exposed – a softer, yellow tissue called dentin.”